-The Tennessee Titans appear to have made a big move by signing Denico Autry to a three-year, $21.5 million deal to bolster the team up front.
+The Tennessee Titans appeared to make a big move by signing Denico Autry to a three-year, $21.5 million deal to bolster the team up front ahead of the 2021 season.
 Autry had 7.5 sacks in 2020, while the Titans finished with the third-fewest sacks in the league in 2020.

 Now let’s take a look at which blockers had very few (or in some cases, none) of the pressures they allowed actually reach the quarterback.

-Andrew Whitworth, Dalton Risner and Ben Jones didn’t allow their defenders to get to the quarterback last season, while Alex Cappa and Dennis Kelly were close to that level of performance.
+Andrew Whitworth, Dalton Risner and Ben Jones didn’t allow their defenders to get to the quarterback in 2020, while Alex Cappa and Dennis Kelly were close to that level of performance.